theJSZ/logomotion_/README.md

 make "a 1
 show "a + 1
 ```
-`"a + 1` will be underlined as erroneus along with a message saying
+`"a + 1` will be underlined as erroneous along with a message saying
 ```
 message: You tried to do a calculation with something that is not a number.
 line: 2